Hospital pharmacist

 Entry to the profession without a pharmacy degree is not possible.
 However, it is possible to progress into year two of an MPharm course with a GPhC-accredited pharmacy foundation degree from Kingston University.

-Some universities also offer a pharmacy degree with a foundation year for those who don't have the qualifications to enter directly onto the MPharm.
-On successful completion of this foundation year, you will move into year one of the MPharm.
+Some universities also offer a pharmacy degree with a preparatory (foundation) year for those who don't have the qualifications to enter directly onto the MPharm.
+On successful completion of this preparatory year, you will move into year one of the MPharm.

-The foundation training year will offer on-the-job training in a clinical setting.
-You'll work under the supervision of a designated supervisor as a trainee pharmacist at an approved training site for at least 52 weeks.
-You will develop your practice and enhance your knowledge and skills guided by your supervisor and will follow an approved training plan in order to meet set learning outcomes.
+The foundation training year provides on-the-job training in a clinical setting.
+During this time, you'll work under the supervision of a designated GPhC approved supervisor, as a trainee pharmacist at an approved training site for at least 52 weeks.
+You’ll develop your practice and enhance your knowledge and skills and will follow an approved training plan in order to meet set learning outcomes.
 Find a training placement.

 There is also another key change to pharmacist training that is in the process of being implemented.
 In the future, you will undertake at least 90 hours of supervised practice relating to prescribing during your foundation training year so that you will be qualified to prescribe as soon as you have GPhC registration.